ceh6514/MavWalk/README.md

    ```bash
    npm run dev
    ```
    Vite prints a local development URL, which is usually http://localhost:5173.
    Open it in your browser.

+For production builds, set `VITE_API_BASE_URL` to the deployed backend URL (for example, the Cloud Run HTTPS endpoint).
+During local development you can leave it unset to continue using the Vite dev proxy or fall back to `http://localhost:3001` when building statically.

 ## Running Both Servers Together
 - Keep the backend running in the first terminal and the frontend running in the second terminal.